apptentive/apptentive-android/docs/IntegrationAndTesting.md

 * Main Activity gains focus
 * Settings Activity gains focus
 * Customer performs an action that indicates they are confused
-* There is a natural pause in the app's UI where starting a conversation would not offend the customer
+* There is a natural pause in the app's UI where starting a conversation would not interrupt the customer

 Places where you might want to record a significant event:
 * Customer makes a purchase